DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Conclusion

 We found that adding intertube spacing always reduces cross-plane diffusion, but the rate at which diffusion decreases with distance depends on morphology.
 The fastest decrease is observed in aligned films, followed by randomly oriented and bundled films.

-To study the effect of defect density (``quenching sites'') on the transport properties of CNT films, we calculated the exciton diffusion length.
-First, we computed the cross-plane diffusion constant by turning off quenching sites and running the simulation.
-Then, with quenching sites turned on, we calculated the average exciton lifetime due to quenching, and used the diffusion constant and lifetime to find the diffusion length.
+To study the effect of defect density (``quenching sites'') on the transport properties of CNT films, we calculated the exciton lifetime and diffusion length.
 We found that in-plane diffusion is isotropic and the associated length is about three times larger than the cross-plane diffusion length.
 As expected, the diffusion length decreases with increasing quenching-site density.
-Beyond a quenching-site density of about $0.55\%$, the lifetime sharply drops to below one simulation time step.

 In short, DECaNT\cite{DECaNT} is a new open-source tool that offers the ability to isolate and study a number of film properties such as morphology, intertube spacing, chirality, and defect density on exciton transport in CNT films.
-We have presented the effects of key parameters on diffusion here.
+We have presented the effects of key parameters on simulated diffusion.
 In order to quantitatively compare simulations to measured values, several parameters would generally have to be adjusted at once in DECaNT.
+Still, some qualitative comparisons can already be made.
+For example, in Ref. [\onlinecite{Wang_2017_QuenchingSites}], the authors showed that quenching sites strongly affect exciton diffusion length and lifetime, and at quenching-site densities comparable to those in our simulations.
+Another example comes from Ref. [\onlinecite{flach_2020_improved_exciton_liftime}] for films of (6,5) CNTs, where exciton lifetimes of 4--5 ps and diffusion lengths of 5--10 nm were reported, which would give diffusion constants of about $2\times 10^{-5}\, \mathrm{\mathrm{m^2/s}}$.
+Our simulated value for the same system, pristine (no quenching sites) and bundled random and with a very small intertube spacing, would be about $9\times 10^{-3}\, \mathrm{m^2/s}$ (see Fig. \ref{Fig10}).
+The discrepancy is not surprising given our idealized simulations with no added intertube spacing or quenching sites.
+The combined effects of added intertube spacing (Fig. \ref{Fig11}) and quenching sites (Fig. \ref{Fig12}) would easily lower the diffusion constant to experimental values.
+A dielectric environment surrounding the tubes would further impede exciton transfer in the simulation.